junromadho/jamSholat/libraries/HUB08/README.txt

 HUB08 library
 --------------

-A library for driving the Freetronics 512 pixel dot matrix LED display "HUB08", a 32 x 16 layout.
+A library for driving the 512 pixel dot matrix LED display "HUB08", a 32 x 16 layout.

 Includes:
 - High speed display connection straight to SPI port and pins.